South Luangwa Safari Ideas

 Best time to visit the South Luangwa?

 The dry pleasant winter months offer an all-round game-viewing experience as the animals begin to come to the rivers in search of water.
 As the dry season continues into October, it gets very hot.
-(October would be too hot for many people for a walking safari.)
+(October would be too hot for most people for a walking safari.)

 For experienced safari addicts, the ’emerald season’ (as the rainy season is known) holds a myriad of pleasures.
 Now the animals tend to congregate in the central region, the bush is green and lush, animals are giving birth.
 And of course the bird life is excellent.